pachterlab/kallistobustools/getting_started.md

 $ gunzip Mus_musculus.GRCm38.cdna.all.fa.gz
 ```

 Now we can build the kallisto index.
-I recommend naming the index `Mus_musculus.GRCm38.cdna.all.idx` and using a kmer size of `31`.
+I recommend naming the index ```Mus_musculus.GRCm38.cdna.all.idx``` and using a kmer size of `31`.
 Note that a kmer size of 31 is default, and always must be odd.

 ```
-$ kallisto index -i <index_name.idx> -k <kmer_size> Mus_musculus.GRCm38.cdna.all.fa
+$ kallisto index -i Mus_musculus.GRCm38.cdna.all.idx -k 31 Mus_musculus.GRCm38.cdna.all.fa

 [build] loading fasta file Mus_musculus.GRCm38.cdna.all.fa [build] k-mer length: 31